 Urinary problems are commonly seen in dogs and cats.
-Symptoms can range from "obviously sick" to very few signs seen, depending on the length and severity of the infection.
-Being familiar with possible warning signs could help save your pet's life.
+Symptoms can range from "obviously sick" to very few visible signs, depending on the length and severity of the infection.
+Being familiar with possible warning signs could avoid additional treatment and even help save a pet's life.

 The following clinical signs can be seen with pyelonephritis, urinary tract infections, urinary calculi (bladder stones), prostatitis (prostate inflammation or infection), and some urinary tract cancers.
-Any combination of the signs may be seen.
+Any combination of these signs may be seen:

-- straining to urinate -- before, during or post urination (may be misinterpreted as constipation)
+- Straining to urinate before, during, or after urination (may be misinterpreted as constipation)

 - Painful urination, whining